B.C.'s short-term rental legislation

 Disclaimer

 The information on this webpage on the Province of British Columbia’s Short-Term Rental Accommodations Act and regulations is provided for the user’s convenience as a basic starting point.
 It is not a substitute for getting legal advice or other professional advice.
 If there is a conflict between the information on this webpage and the legislation or regulations, the legislation and regulations prevail.
-This information may be subject to change, including due to any future government approvals.
+The interpretation of legislation is also affected by court decisions.
+This information may be subject to change, including due to the legislative process.